hollop90/Remote-Sensor-Node/README.md

 # Remote-Sensor-Node
 An ultlra-low-power LoRaWAN sensor node based on the MCCI LMIC Library.
-This repository contiains the source code, mechanical design files, the electronic schematic and some images of the project.
+This repository contiains the source code, 3D CAD, the electronic schematic and some images of the project.

 ![Sensor Outdoors](./Images/Sensror%20node%20outdoors.jpg)